 Every year, millions of vibrant pink flamingos embark on a remarkable journey, transforming Kenya's lakes into a sea of pink!
 Lake Nakuru and Lake Bogoria are the main destinations where these elegant birds gather in massive flocks.

 The flamingo migration typically happens during the dry season, from June to early March, when the lakes' alkaline waters are filled with plenty of food such as algae and small invertebrates.
-The synchronised flight of the flamingos, as they form a beautiful 'V' shape in the sky, showcases their harmonious coexistence.
+The synchronized flight of the flamingos, as they form a beautiful 'V' shape in the sky, showcases their harmonious coexistence.

 Fun animal fact: Flamingos have been observed flying at altitudes of up to 15,000 feet during their migrations, taking advantage of high-altitude winds to cover vast distances.